4d-depot/awesome-4d/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this
+- Chose corresponding section (Programming, 4D components, etc. or General if you don't see an appropriate section) for your suggestion.
+- All links must be relevant, tested and well described.
+- New categories and sections or improvements to the existing are welcome.
+- The pull request and commit should have a useful title.

 Thank you for your suggestions!